Miami Beach Code Violation | Licensed Contractor

 2

-We prepare and submit all permit applications directly to the City of Miami Beach Building Department at 1700 Convention Center Dr — including any required drawings, engineer letters, or NOA product approvals for HVHZ compliance.
+We prepare and submit all applications via the CSS portal — including drawings, engineer letters, and Miami-Dade NOA documentation for HVHZ compliance.

 3